+GRILLING CONFIGURATIONS:

+A with both half-moon grates in lower position

+B with one half-moon grate in top position and one in lower position

-- 1. Top off or fill the firebox with charcoal.
-Light the charcoal in 1-2 places to help your grill heat as quickly as possible. - 2.
-Install cooking grate.
-Leave the dome open for about 10 minutes, then close. - 3.
-Open the bottom vent and top vent fully until the Kamado Joe reaches target temperature for grilling, 400-600°F (205-315°C).
-Then close the top vent halfway to maintain, making adjustments if necessary. - 4.
-Be sure to 'burp' the grill every time you open the dome to prevent dangerous flashback-a surge of white-hot heat caused by a rush of oxygen.
-Partially opening the dome (2-3 inches/5-8cm) and allowing heat to escape for about 5 seconds should prevent this. - 5.
-When the grill is hot enough, place your food on the grate and turn when necessary.
+1. Top off or fill the firebox with charcoal.
+Light the charcoal in 1-2 places to help your grill heat as quickly as possible.

+2. Install one or two half-moon cooking grates.
+Leave the dome open for about 10 minutes, then close.

+3. Open the bottom vent and top vent fully until the Kamado Joe reaches target temperature for grilling, 400-600°F (205-315°C).
+Then close the top vent halfway to maintain, making adjustments if necessary.

+4. Be sure to 'burp' the grill every time you open the dome to prevent dangerous flashback-a surge of white-hot heat caused by a rush of oxygen.
+Partially opening the dome (2-3 inches) and allowing heat to escape for about 5 seconds should prevent this.

+5. When the grill is hot enough, place your food on the grate and turn when necessary.
 Use tongs, not forks, to turn to prevent juices from escaping.